rapid7/metasploit-framework/documentation/modules/payload/windows/meterpreter/reverse_tcp.md

 way.
 For example, if the host has HTTP open, but SMB blocked by the firewall.
 You can try to compromise it via HTTP first, use the route command to talk to SMB, and then try to exploit SMB.

-The route command in meterpreter allows you change the routing table that is on the target machine.
+The route command in Meterpreter allows you change the routing table that is on the target machine.
 The way it needs to be configured is similar to the route command in msf.

 The portfwd command allows you to talk to a remote service like it's local.
 For example, if you